Generic AI gets you generic marketing

 Brand Intelligence becomes autonomy.

-The more Maya understands you, the more it can do without asking.
+The more context Maya carries about your business, the more Maya can do without asking.
 You move up the ladder by using the platform.

 L0